A History of Solar Activity over Millennia

-The modulation potential $\phi$ (see Section~\ref{S:mod}) is most directly related to cosmogenic isotope production in the atmosphere.
-It is a parameter describing the spectrum of galactic cosmic rays (see the definition and full description of this index in \citet{usoskin_Phi_05}) and is sometimes used as a stand-alone index of solar (or, actually, heliospheric) activity.
+The modulation potential $\phi$ (see Section~\ref{S:mod}) is directly related to cosmogenic isotope production in the atmosphere.
+It is a parameter describing the spectrum of galactic cosmic rays \citep[see the definition and full description of this index in][]{usoskin_Phi_05} and is sometimes used as a stand-alone index of solar (or, actually, heliospheric) activity.
 We note that, provided the isotope production rate $Q$ is estimated and geomagnetic changes can be properly accounted for, it is straightforward to obtain a time series of the modulation potential, using, e.g., the relation shown in Figure~\ref{Fig:14C_prost}.
 Several reconstructions of modulation potential for the last few centuries are shown in Figure~\ref{Fig:phi}.
 While being quite consistent in the relative changes, they differ in the absolute level and fine details.
-Reconstructions of solar activity often end at this point, representing solar activity by the modulation potential, as some authors \citep[e.g.,][]{beer03, vonmoos06, muscheler07} believe that further steps (see subsection \ref{sec:sun}) may introduce additional uncertainties.
+Reconstructions of solar activity often end at this point, representing solar activity by the modulation potential, as some authors \citep[e.g.,][]{beer03, vonmoos06, muscheler07} believe that further steps (see Section~\ref{sec:sun}) may introduce additional uncertainties.
 However, since $\phi$ is a heliospheric, rather than solar, index, the same uncertainties remain when using it as an index of solar activity.
 Moreover, the modulation potential is a model-dependent quantity (see discussion in Section~\ref{S:mod}) and therefore does not provide an unambiguous measure of heliospheric activity.
-In addition, the modulation potential is not a physical index but rather a formal fitting parameter to describe the GCR spectrum near Earth \citep{usoskin_Phi_05} and, thus, does not seem to be a universal solar-activity index.
+In addition, the modulation potential is not a physical index but rather a formal fitting parameter to describe the GCR spectrum near Earth \citep{usoskin_Phi_05} and, thus, is not a universal solar-activity index.

 \epubtkImage{LR_phi.png}{ }